fudgebucket27/PoseidonSharp/README.md

 ```

 # Thanks to
-[Taransus](https://github.com/taranasus) for code contributions and reviewing.
+[Taranasus](https://github.com/taranasus) for code contributions and reviewing.
 [Saucecontrol](https://github.com/saucecontrol) for the Blake2Fast library.

 ## License
 Fork this repo and do what you want with it!
-If you like my work and want to buy me a beer you can send me some ethereum to fudgey.eth ;)
+If you like my work and want to buy me a beer you can send me some ethereum to fudgey.eth or loopring to fudgey.loopring.eth ;)